SignatureKT/wallpaper-changer/README.md

 > if(hour >= NIGHTTIME || hour <= DAYTIME)

 Using the 24 hour time system, you can adjust which theme is set depending on the hour.

+### Building
+use gcc to compile c file and run the executable.

+### Automate Program
+Add the program to "Task Sceduler" at the times that are set.